aafarokh/WBB_NWK/README.md

 The code can be edited easily based on one's need and is written such that any other classification of interest could be added.

+# Run some statistics using SignalsStatistics.m

+SignalsStatistics.m computes the distribution of gender, age range, signal type etc. among the signals in the data bank.
+The results will be shown in differnet pie diagrams and box plots.